Roasted Kabocha Squash with Pecan-Raisin Relish

 - Preheat oven to 425°F (220°C)..

-- Halve the squash lengthwise, scoop out and discard the seeds, and cut squash into thin wedges (don’t peel the squash – the skin is edible!).
+- Halve squash lengthwise, scoop out and discard the seeds, and cut squash into thin wedges (don’t peel the squash – the skin is edible!).

-- Whisk together the olive oil, ¼ teaspoon salt, and pepper; brush onto the squash wedges.
+- Whisk olive oil, ¼ teaspoon salt, and pepper together in a bowl; brush onto the squash wedges.
 Arrange wedges onto two rimmed baking sheets.

 - Roast squash for 15 minutes, flip the squash wedges, and continue roasting until squash is tender and just starting to brown, about 10 minutes more.

-- While the squash is roasting, mix the raisins and vinegar in a large bowl; let soak for 15 minutes.
-Stir the pecans, parsley, cilantro, maple syrup, and remaining ¼ teaspoon salt with the raisins and vinegar; spoon over the squash wedges to serve.
+- Mix raisins and vinegar in a large bowl; let soak for 15 minutes.
+Stir pecans, parsley, cilantro, maple syrup, and remaining ¼ teaspoon salt with the raisins and vinegar; spoon over the squash wedges to serve.

 If you can’t find kabocha squash, butternut or acorn squash can be substituted.
 However be aware, those varieties must be peeled and may need to cook a bit longer.

 What others are saying